rdkcentral/rdk-halif-device_settings/docs/pages/ds-hdmi-in_halSpec.md

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner.
+Any `caller` invoking the `APIs` should ensure calls are made in a thread safe manner.
 This interface is allowed to create internal threads for its operations without excessively consuming system resources.
 Any threads created by this interface should be handled gracefully and respective error codes should be returned if any corresponding `API` fails.

 ### Process Model